[?] Subscribe To This Site

 Humans have evolved significant, new adaptations since the rise of agriculture.

-For instance, the gene AMY1 is linked with salivary amylase--an enzyme that breaks down dietary starch.
+For instance, the gene AMY1 codes for salivary amylase, the enzyme that breaks down dietary starch.
 The more copies you possess of this gene, the more salivary amylase you can make.
-And here’s the important point: People who live in populations with high-starch diets carry more copies of the AMY1 gene (Perry et al 2007).Or consider the more familiar case of the gene for lactase, the enzyme that helps the body break down milk sugars.
-Most human adults don’t produce lactase.
-Lactase gnee is turned off when childhood ends.
+People who live in populations with high-starch diets carry more copies of the AMY1 gene, presumably because natural selection favored it (Perry et al 2007).

 Should lactose-tolerant people give up milk?